antleemoore/tv-show-search/README.md

 # TV Show Searching App

-An app to search for TV Shows.
+An app to search for TV Show information that uses the TVMaze API.